-OMA began writing lyrics at the age of 14.
-Since then, he has released two major works - "ASCENDING; The Best of OMA" (Released May 17, 2013) and "Breaking Even" (Released August 3, 2013), performed in multiple events such as the 1st Annual Texas A&M - Corpus Christi "APOLLO" 2013, the Corpus Christi Music Walk June 2013, the Corpus Christi Art Walk August 2013, the 2013 Battle of the Bands at the Texas House of Rock, the Dallas Music Conference and Showcase (DMCAS) 2013, the 2013 "Rap-Zilla" showcase in Austin, the 2013 Texas Solo Artist Award Finals, the Wakarusa Waka Winter Classic 2014 after being one of five North Texas bands chosen to compete at the "Battle for Wakarusa" showcase at Trees in Dallas Texas, the 26th SBSLC (Southwestern Black Student Leadership Conference) freestyle rap battle in 2014, worked on numerous collaborative projects (including the release of the Metal/Rap EP, "Breaking Even" with Corpus Christi native band, The Fallen), has been streamed on numerous radio stations such as: HNS Radio, Unsigned Hype Radio, NewTribez Radio, Radio Airplay, and KANM Radio, (including his interview on KANM), has had his premier demo, "ASCENDING", featured at the Austin Mic Exchange's Mix-tape Market Place after being selected as one of the twenty local artists to be featured at the 2014 MLK Block Party hosted by the Austin Hip-Hop Scene, and has received many awards, including the Scholastic Silver Key award for poetry on the national-level.
+Since the release of his debut project, "ASCENDING; The Best of OMA" (Released May 17, 2013), One who May Ascend has performed in multiple events such as the 1st Annual Texas A&M - Corpus Christi "APOLLO" 2013, the Corpus Christi Music Walk June 2013, the Corpus Christi Art Walk August 2013, the 2013 Battle of the Bands at the Texas House of Rock, the Dallas Music Conference and Showcase (DMCAS) 2013, the 2013 "Rap-Zilla" showcase in Austin, the 2013 Texas Solo Artist Award Finals, the Wakarusa Waka Winter Classic 2014 after being one of five North Texas bands chosen to compete at the "Battle for Wakarusa" showcase at Trees in Dallas Texas, the 26th SBSLC (Southwestern Black Student Leadership Conference) freestyle rap battle in 2014, worked on numerous collaborative projects (including the release of the Metal/Rap EP, "Breaking Even", Released August 3, 2013, with Corpus Christi native band, The Fallen), has been streamed on numerous radio stations such as: HNS Radio, Unsigned Hype Radio, NewTribez Radio, Radio Airplay, and KANM Radio, (including his interview on KANM), has had his premier demo, "ASCENDING", featured at the Austin Mic Exchange's Mix-tape Market Place after being selected as one of the twenty local artists to be featured at the 2014 MLK Block Party hosted by the Austin Mic Exchange, performed at the unofficial South by South West event, “Pawn Takes King 4”, hosted by the Austin Mic Exchange, performed at RAW: Natural Born Artists at the Belmont in Austin, Texas, and has received many awards, including the Scholastic Silver Key award for poetry on the national-level.
 He is currently unsigned and a student in the Texas A&M system, which has played a major part in his success; from his original compositions being studied in Dr. T.J.
-Curry’s Introduction to Hip-Hop Philosophy Class (PHIL 252-500) on campus, to being featured on Texas A&M’s Department on Hispanic Studies’ Facebook page for an original five minute song written fully in Castilian Spanish, to winning the 26th annual SBSLC (Southwestern Black Student Leadership Conference) freestyle rap battle hosted by DJ BANDCAMP (Official DJ of Stalley, the Indiana Pacers, and BET 106 and Park) and Texas A&M, and being featured on The Eckleburg Project's (Official Literary Magazine of Texas A&M) blog as a featured artist for a week.
-He has also supported major hip-hop acts including Travis Porter, Gorilla Zoe, and EST 19XX's Dub-O while attending Texas A&M in the Bryan/College Station area, yet the journey continues…
+Curry’s Introduction to Hip-Hop Philosophy Class (PHIL 252-500) on campus, to being featured on Texas A&M’s Department on Hispanic Studies’ Facebook page for an original five minute song written fully in Castilian Spanish, to winning the 26th annual SBSLC (Southwestern Black Student Leadership Conference) freestyle rap battle hosted by DJ BANDCAMP (Official DJ of Stalley, the Indiana Pacers, and BET 106 and Park) and Texas A&M drawing audiences of 200+, and has been featured on The Eckleburg Project's (Official Literary Magazine of Texas A&M) blog as a featured artist for a week.
+He has also opened for major hip-hop acts including Travis Porter, Gorilla Zoe, and EST 19XX's Dub-O while attending Texas A&M in the Bryan/College Station area, yet the journey continues…

-My ReverbNation Channel:
+His ReverbNation Channel: